machinecoin-project/machinecoin-core/doc/dnsseed-policy.md

-Expectations for DNS Seed operators
+﻿Expectations for DNS Seed operators
 ====================================

 Machinecoin Core attempts to minimize the level of trust in DNS seeds,